What Are Chengdu' s Pandas Like?

 1. The Gourmet Panda

 Chengdu is known as the "Land of Abundance," rich in resources and culinary delights.
 Locals love food and know how to savor it.
 Sichuan cuisine, rooted in ancient Ba-Shu civilization, is one of China’s "Four Great Cuisines."
-Similarly, an adult pandas spend 12–16 hours a day eating, consuming 12–38 kg of bamboo.
+Similarly glutton as Chengdu people, an adult pandas spend 12–16 hours a day eating, consuming 12–38 kg of bamboo.
 That's why they're always seen in videos munching on bamboo or peeling shoots!
+Sichuan is rich in bamboos, especially the types of bamboos which pandas like to eat.

 2. The Leisurely Panda

 Chengdu people embrace a "comfortable and leisurely" lifestyle — chatting with friends over meals and savoring slow living.
 This philosophy has made Chengdu "one of China’s happiest cities."
-Pandas here also relish their idyllic natural surroundings: strolling through forests, climbing trees to enjoy mountain views, or napping on branches.
-For example, Si Hai, a panda known for her relaxed demeanor and unique charm, was chosen to reside in Qatar’s panda pavilion, bringing joy to its people.
+Pandas here also relish their idyllic natural surroundings: strolling through forests, climbing trees to enjoy mountain views, or napping on branches, which highlight the leisure caracteristics of this city.
+For example, Si Hai, a panda born in Chengdu, known for her relaxed demeanor and unique charm and likes to climb to the top of trees to relax itself, was chosen to reside in Qatar’s panda pavilion for its free nature, bringing joy to local people.

 3. The Chivalrous Panda